MaryamZahiri/Cloud2020/src/sageMaker_notebookInstance/detection/trainREADME.md

+# Train
-# all the .jpg pictures, which can be downloaded by coding
+all the .jpg pictures, which can be downloaded by coding